This post may contain affiliate links.

 If you look to your left you will, however, see a fresco by Paolo Uccello, the Equestrian Monument to Sir John Hawkwood, which was painted in 1436.

-Light a moth to a light, however, you’ll probably be drawn immediately to the cupola of the dome.
+Like a moth to a light, however, you’ll probably be drawn immediately to the cupola of the dome.
 Crank your neck so you can see the enormous fresco of the Last Judgment by none other than Giorgio Vasari.
 Remember him?
 He was the architect of both the Uffizi and the Hall of the Five Hundred.
+Yes, he was an artist too.

 It’s quite frightening, just very hard to see.

-Buy Duomo Tickets Entrance to the Duomo is free, but the lineups can be as frightening as the scenes of Hell.
-You can save time with a Duomo skip-the-line entry and 30-minute express guided tour.
-Prices from $28.54.
+Buy Duomo Tickets Entrance to the Duomo is free, but the lineups can be as frightening as the scenes of Dante’s Ninth Circle of Hell.
+Save time with a Duomo Priority Entrance tour.

 If you’re looking for active things to do in Florence, you can climb up the 463 steps to the cupola.
 Apparently it’s a must-do activity in Florence.
 At least that’s what they tell me.
 Next time I’m going to do it.
 For sure.
 It’s one way to get a closer look at the Last Judgement.

-While it costs nothing to enter the Duomo, there is a charge to climb the dome.
-You can book a Florence Dome Climb Ticket here.
-Price from $47.50 USD.
+While it costs nothing to enter the cathedral, there is a charge to climb the dome.
+You can book a Duomo Priority Entrance Tour that includes the Brunelleschi’s Dome here.

-Another sight on the Piazza del Duomo is Giotto’s Bell Tower, the Campanile di Giotto, an exquisite example of Gothic architecture.
+Another top Florence attraction on the Piazza del Duomo is Giotto’s Bell Tower, the Campanile di Giotto.
+It’s an exquisite example of Gothic architecture.
 It was started in 1334, and after Giotto’s death it was completed by Andrea Pisano.

 If you still have any energy left over, you can climb its 414 steps.

 Still wondering what to do in Florence?
-Aren’t you tired by now?
-If you have superhuman sightseeing skills or have more than a day, I recommend the Bargello Museum, the Basilica di Santa Croce, the Pitti Palace and the Boboli Gardens.
-If you have more time you could go to the Piazzale Michelangelo.
+If you have more than a day you can visit the Bargello Museum, the Basilica di Santa Croce, the Pitti Palace and the Boboli Gardens.
+If you have even more time you could go to the Piazzale Michelangelo for the view, though it’s a bit out of the way.

 The Bargello Museum in Florence